Prindle Prizes 2017-2018

 If the paper or project does not explicitly involve moral reflection or discuss an ethical issue (i.e. a science research project, a computer science assignment, a painting, a sculpture, etc.), please include an addendum of up to 1000 words in which you explain how ethics relates to the project.
 For example, you might wish to highlight the moral implications of your research project, or explain how your artwork communicates a message relating to ethics.

-The Fall semester deadline is TBD and the Spring semester deadline is TBD.
+The Fall semester deadline is December 18, 2017 and the Spring semester deadline is May 3, 2018.

 Frequently Asked Questions